CP1404/Practicals/prac_06/README.md

 1. Create a new Car object called "limo" that is initialised with 100 units of fuel.

-2. Add 20 more units of fuel to this new car object using the `add` method.
+2. Add 20 more units of fuel to this new car object using the `add_fuel` method.

 3. Print the amount of fuel in the car.